UK's human rights institutions call for strengthened human rights protections during period of change

 - The Equality and Human Rights Commission, Northern Ireland Human Rights Commission and Scottish Human Rights Commission are all A-status National Human Rights Institutions, accredited within the United Nations human rights system.

 - The Universal Periodic Review: the UN Human Rights Council uses the Universal Periodic Review (UPR) to assess the human rights record of every country in the world.
 Each State under Review is examined by its fellow states once every five years.
-The review of the United Kingdom will take place on 4 May 2017 in Geneva and can be watched on www.webtv.un.org/.
+The review of the United Kingdom will take place on 4 May 2017 in Geneva.
 The aim of the UPR is to share best practice and improve human rights across the globe.
 The UPR was created through the UN General Assembly on 15 March 2006 by resolution 60/251, which established the Human Rights Council itself.
 It is a cooperative process which, by October 2011, has reviewed the human rights records of all 193 UN Member States.
-Find out more about the UPR here.

 - Latest UPR reports of the National Human Rights Institutions: